chris24298/COMS4047A-Nethack-Project/README.md

 - Actor-Critic

 # Code
 Both methods were designed to be run on Google Colab and are therefore in a Jupyter notebook format.
 The code can be executed directly on Google Colab.
 If the code is to be executed on a dedicated machine note that the NetHack environment and its requiremnents must be setup correctly.
+Further instructions can be found in the official [NetHack] repository.